0x4139/dockerOpenVPN/README.md

 - Diffie-Hellman parameters,
 - a private key,
 - a self-certificate matching the private key,
-- two OpenVPN server configurations (for UDP and TCP),
 - an OpenVPN client profile.

 Then, it starts two OpenVPN server processes (one on 1194/udp, another